Finnoscarmorgan/Mapping_Workshop/_sources/intro.md

 2. Introduce you to (re)constructing historical datasets
 3. Use Kepler.gl to map our datasets

-At the end of this workshop we should be able to:
+At the end of this workshop we will be able to:
 1. Understand the value of interactive web maps as a form of geospatial analysis.
 2. Understand the advantages of open-source software for future-proofing our research.
 3. Be able to critically evaluate the difficulties and limitations working with historical data.